 Delete a section

-To move a section either up or down select the section name from the list and then move with the up or down arrow to the right of the section display box.
+To move a section either up or down select the section name from the list and then move with the up or down buttonbelow the section display box.
 The section will then move within the display box to reflect the new position within the page.

+Deleting a Section

 To delete a section, select the appropriate section name from the display box and then click on the delete section button.
 A confirmation box will appear with two options OK and cancel.
 To continue with the deletion click on OK.
 To cancel the section deletion operation click on cancel.

-Section Name

-To rename a section place the cursor on the name of the section you wish to change and then type in the new name.
-Press on enter for the new name to be accepted.

 Altering Composite Name

-Renaming Composites.
+Renaming Composites

+To alter the name of an existing composite page, select the composite page from the list of composite pages under the “Composites” element in the navigational menu.
+Then click on “maintain composite” button to allow you to perform maintenance actions on the selected composite page.

-To alter the name of an existing composite page select the composite page from the list.
-Place the cursor over the composite name in the list and rename the new name.
-Then press enter for the new name to be accepted.
+The name of the composite will appear in the editable box at the top of the left navigational menu.
+Place the cursor on the composite name box to delete the old name and type in the new name.
+Press the enter key for the new composite name to be accepted.

-Default Entry Page

-Default Entry Page

-You have the option to select one of your composite pages the first page that automatically is shown when you first log into EnronOnline each time.
-You will be asked each time you create a composite page if you wish this to become the default entry page.
-If you wish to then alter your default entry page selection click on the dropdown box below the title default page.
-Select the name of the page required from the list in the dropdown.

-[Agency.com are to immediately inform Enron of the method chosen to incorporate the functionality as the above wording will all have to change to reflect the method chosen.
-No screens have yet been shown on this.]

 Transaction Report